-- Preparation becomes an exercise in meticulousness, sometime to the exclusion of engaged critical thinking.
+- Preparation becomes an exercise in meticulousness, sometimes to the exclusion of engaged critical thinking.
 For these students, these tests are about simply not letting their attention drift as they answer easy question after easy question.
-(In my view, this selects for the wrong skills and habits among “top” students, and sets them up for trouble later.
+(In my view, this selects for the wrong skills and habits among “top” students and sets them up for trouble later.
 If you see it differently, I recommend the movie Brazil.
 It’s really good, and I hope you like it as much as I do, even though it makes me cringe to watch it.)

 - Also, preparation often becomes an exercise in anxiety management.
-I feel better about this consequence, since anxiety management is a real-life skill for sure.
+I feel better about this consequence since anxiety management is a real-life skill for sure.
 But I think we can all agree that that’s not the thing we all want to be selecting for in this context either.

 I’ve also observed that students preparing for tests that really challenge them develop skills that in my view hold much higher value overall: critical thinking, self-awareness and self-management, self-evaluation and metacognition, and creative problem-solving.